mkghosh/c-sharp-projects/README.md

 ##c-sharp-projects
 This repository holds my C\# projects done during learing C\# applicaiton development.
+First of all I will be learning console application development.
+As I am quite familier with **Java** I believe learning **C\#** will be easier for me.
+After mastering console application I will go for *GUI* related works.

 ##Downloading Visual Studio
 **Visual Studio Community Edition** is a free IDE for developing Windows applications.
 It includes developing in C\#, Visual Basics, Visual-C\+\+ and other programming languages that are supported by windows platform app development.
 Visual Studiio Express can be downloaded from the link given below.